Our Strategy and Governance Practice

 With the increasing demand for organisations to ensure that they are properly protected from cyber threats, it is key for any activity aimed at addressing Information Risk Management to remain focused on ensuring that the appropriate controls are in place and effective at all levels to protect the organisation from these threats.

-An effective Information Security Practice provides a common Controls framework across IT and the Business for all parties to operate within, i.e. an Information Security Governance framework in which each party has a role in ensuring that effective Information Security is in place to protect the organisation.
+An effective Information Security Strategy must provide a common Controls framework across IT and the Business for all parties to operate within, i.e. an Information Security Governance framework in which each party has a clear role in ensuring that effective Information Security is in place to protect the organisation.

 - With security roles, responsibilities, accountabilities and reporting lines clearly delineated at the right level across the organisation